 All YMCA fees from any YMCA program must be paid in full before registration in summer day camp.
-ALL YMCA afterschool balances must be paid in full before a child can attend summer day camp.
+ALL YMCA prior program balances must be paid in full before a child can attend and/or enroll in summer day camp.
 There will be no refund in deposits or payment for days/weeks not attended due to past due balance.